andrroy/it2901_2014_Android_EPJ/README.md

 3. Run the EMRService module.
 4. Run the VScanLauncher module.
 5. Run the CapgeminiEMR module.
-6. When prompted to setup the application, the following setup config can be used: http://royrvik.org/settings.xml
+6. When prompted to setup the application, the following setup config can be used: http://royrvik.org/settings2.xml
+7. Send an email to andrroy@stud.ntnu.no for username and password

 ### Known issues